NEA Mandates and Structures

 • to monitor, steer and support the continued development of the TIETHYS database;

-• techniques for high to low fidelity/resolution model data exchange (Hi2Lo);
+• techniques for high to low fidelity/resolution model data exchange (Hi2Lo) for core thermal-hydraulics and mechanics;

 • values and distributions of local safety-related parameters and margins;